SinisterLight/sinisterlight.github.com/source/_posts/2014-10-04-vicious-circle-of-work.markdown

 him what it will truly be.
 A constant struggle to do better and improve. which will lead to an ever threatening stakes of failure.
 Now he wonder what could have been.

+No one told him that it was the biggest lie, he was being told.
+No one told him, that this was a trap and never again he will rest easy.
+He was working hard in the present, wherever he was, in the hope that his future will be easy.
+While his future was never easier, all he did was to make present harder.

+Once you start working hard then you just have to.
+Once you raise bar for yourself, you can't look back.
+You'll just have to push it.
+That is how we all are designed, that is what we are taught to us over and over, that it is etched in our minds.

+It was like Morphious offering you blue and red pill in 'The Matrix' to Neo.
+Blue pill will give you enlightenment, and give you knowledge.
+But it will take away you current - easy and perfect life, which will just never be back.
+It may be a noble cause to pursue and follow, but it is not an easy one.
+What is so wrong with choosing the red pill? which will let you be happy in your bubble.
+But will let you be happy in your life.
+Which an elitist society, like ours, won't understand.
+Was it so wrong to choose mediocrity in his life?
+As some great philosopher said "Ignorance is bliss".

+Hard work was like blue pill, once you choose it life will be a constant struggle, an uphill battle for persevering higher and higher.
+You will never be satisfied with you achievements, always wanting more, never knowing when to stop.
+Every little achievement will make you hungrier and hoarding more and more, with ever incresing "expectations" of everyone including yourself.
+It will be a vicious circle sucking you in.
+With even a small iota of it creating a need of thousand fold in you life.

+I am not pushing anyone to choose the red pill, neither endorsing it.
+An elitist guy like Johnny may again choose blue pill for imself, inspite of knowing all this.
+But I am just showing you the "Dark Side".
+As every one should know every aspect of his decisions when they take them.
+Everyone has a right to choose happiness for themselves -even it comes at a price of mediocrity - insn't it the goal of pursuing anything ??